Mission and learning objectives

 The course provides the comprehensive framework of the international growth patterns and strategies for F&B firms.
 At the end of the course, participants will be able to evaluate and to make the following decisions: Why a firm should go abroad?
 How a firm should select foreign markets for its international expansion?
 What is the impact of cultural, legal, economic and other differences among countries on the definition and on the implementation of the international strategies?
 How are the internationalization decisions impacted by the tariff and non-tariff barriers?
 What are the key international strategies for F&B firms?

 Spring Term - 2

 Supply Chain Management

-The course examines in detail the main processes in the field of Operations Management and Supply Chain Management, with a particular focus on the Food and Beverage Industry.
+The course examines in detail the main processes in the field of Operations Management and Supply Chain Management, with a particular focus on the Food & Beverage Industry.
 The relevance of these processes is pointed out both in terms of strategy and in terms of methodologies and techniques, which are necessary for a company to create a competitive advantage within its specific industry.